Skip to main content

 As hero images are intended to be decorative, it's not possible to configure them with alt text.

-The YAML structure for hero images is slightly different depending on whether you're looking at the content item in Content Store (or a hardcoded YAML block which has to match the Content Store format), or in Whitehall.
+The YAML structure for hero images is slightly different depending on whether the content item is in Content Store (or a hardcoded YAML block which has to match the Content Store format), or in Whitehall.

-In content store / when hardcoded, the block should look like this:
+In content store or when hardcoded, the block should look like this:

 - type: hero